-Using VNTRs and STRs markers with PCR-gel electrophoresis, maternal cell contamination can identify during the pregnancy genetic testing.
+Using VNTRs and STRs markers with PCR-gel electrophoresis, maternal cell contamination can be identified during pregnancy genetic testing.

-One of the important application of DNA fingerprinting is its role in crime scene investigation or criminal identification.
+One of the most important applications of the present technique is in the crime scene investigation and criminal verification.

-Different countries have different criteria for the use of STR.
-13, 11 and 12 STRs are commonly used in criminal verification in the USA, UK and India, respectively.
-As the number of STR markers are increased the accuracy of the result is increased.
+Different countries have different criteria to use STRs.
+13, 11 and 12 STRs are commonly used in criminal verification in the USA, UK, and India, respectively.
+As the number of STR markers increases the accuracy of the result also increases.

 Besides these, the present method is often employed for checking graft rejection in case of organ transplantation.
 Known as HLA typing, different markers of HLA region genes are amplified and matched between donor and recipient.